mozilla-spidermonkey/spidermonkey.dev/_posts/2025-02-26-iterator-range.markdown

 There are different stages a TC39 proposal goes through before it can be shipped.
 This [document](https://tc39.es/process-document/) shows the different stages that a proposal goes through from ideation to consumption.
 The Iterator.range proposal is currently at stage 1 which is the Draft stage.
 Ideally, the proposal should advance to stage 3 which means that the specification is stable and no changes to the proposal are expected, but some necessary changes may still occur due to web incompatibilities or feedback from production-grade implementations.

-Currently, this implementation is in it's early stages of implementation, only built in Nightly and disabled by default until such a time the proposal is in stage 3 or 4 and no further revision to the specification can be made.
+Currently, this implementation is in it's early stages of implementation.
+It's only built in Nightly and disabled by default until such a time the proposal is in stage 3 or 4 and no further revision to the specification can be made.

 ## Final Thoughts